NextronSystems/thor-microsoft-defender-guide/usage/faqs.rst

 lifetime (e.g. 48 hours).
 You can start as many scans within that lifetime without using a new license from your quota.

-THOR doesn’t stop if the scan takes longer than the license lifetime.
+THOR doesn't stop if the scan takes longer than the license lifetime.

 If you start a new scan on a system that has be scanned in the past and the old license is expired, a new license will be generated and count